Full-time: 4 years

 Included in your fees

 - All equipment and consumables needed for your experimental/ fieldwork are provided by the University.
-This is subject to consumables being costed for the Independent Study and approved by your programme leader
+Consumables for the Independent Study, subject to costing approval by your Programme Leader

 - Free membership of the Royal Society of Biology for a year after graduation

-- Mandatory fieldtrips in optional modules: Previous destinations have included Kew Gardens, Sea Life Centre and Hardwick Hall Woodlands
+- Residential fieldtrips in compulsory modules, previous destinations have included Tenerife and Majorca.
+Mandatory day fieldtrips in optional modules: previous destinations have included Kew Gardens, Sea Life Centre and the Peak District

 Mandatory costs not included in your fees